 Some of the most common types of head injuries include:

 - Skull Fracture: A skull fracture may be visible in the form of bleeding, swelling, and bruising near the area, or may not be visible at all.
 A skull fracture denotes a significant head injury that may lead to brain injury.

 - Intracranial Hemorrhage: There may be bleeding inside the skull or the formation of blood clots.

-- Cerebral Contusion: Cerebral contusion may cause damage manifested in memory / attention problems.
+- Cerebral Contusion: Cerebral contusion may cause damage to be manifested in memory/attention problems.

 - Concussion: A concussion can cause a temporary lack of awareness, disorientation, confusion, and lack of memory that can last for a few minutes or a few hours after the head injury.

-Neck injury can occur as a result of repetitive movements that strain the neck and shoulder.
-Physical activities that call for a static load to be placed in the neck and shoulder region, repeated movements of the arm and shoulders, or extreme work posture that strains the muscles of this region can lead to neck injuries that can have long lasting effects.
+A neck injury can occur as a result of repetitive movements that strain the neck and shoulder.
+Physical activities that call for a static load to be placed in the neck and shoulder region, repeated movements of the arm and shoulders, or extreme work posture that strains the muscles of this region can lead to neck injuries with long-lasting effects.
 Moreover, the use of vibrating tools like drills and electric saws can place pressure on the musculoskeletal system.
-Employers must identify the kind of repetitive tasks that can result in neck injury and train workers in the correct techniques to minimize risk of such injuries.
+Employers must identify the kind of repetitive tasks that can result in neck injury and train workers in the correct techniques to minimize the risk of such injuries.
 Regular breaks between repetitive tasks can take some of the pressure off the neck and shoulder muscles.
 The work area must be sufficiently illuminated to prevent the need for stretching of the neck for better visibility while working.
 Employers must also recognize the early signs of a developing neck injury and take steps to minimize its effects before the condition worsens.

 Spinal Cord Injuries